-To prepare your website for multiple themes, you’ll first want to perform a complete backup of your WordPress website prior to making any changes.
 This will save every aspect of your site the way it is at the time of the backup — including all posts, links, comments, designs, and more — in case anything is erased or your website is corrupted.

 2. Turn off caching plugins.

 This allows you to view the changes you’re making to your website in real-time.
-By turning off your caching plugins, you’ll prevent yourself from seeing older versions of your site while enabling your new theme.
+By turning off your caching plugins, you’ll prevent yourself from seeing older versions of your site while enabling your new themes.

 3. Enable the plugin for multiple themes.

 Install the plugin for multiple themes on your website — the plugin you’ll need is called Multiple Themes.

 You can either add a new theme to your homepage or to a specific web page on your site — let's cover how to do this next.